 Nandi Hills is situated 60-km away from the city.
 It is a popular picnic spot, with its rich flora and fauna.
 It presents a lush green landscape and a rejuvenating experience to visitors.

-When planning a visit, try not to worry too much about accommodation, as there are plenty of luxury, budget, and business hotels in Bangalore like The Gateway hotel Bangalore.
+When planning a visit, try not to worry too much about accommodation, as there are plenty of luxury, budget, and business hotels in Bangalore.
 Instead, try and figure out a way to include as many of these sites in your itinerary as you possibly can.